-To diagnose PCOS a healthcare practitioner takes a detailed medical history, to rule out other potential causes of the symptoms, then a pelvic examination and an ultrasound may be used to detect any ovarian cysts; blood tests are often also used to establish hormone levels.
+To diagnose PCOS a healthcare practitioner takes a detailed medical history, to rule out other potential causes of the symptoms and blood tests are often also used to establish hormone levels; an ultrasound may be used to detect any ovarian cysts.

 I have been diagnosed with polycystic ovarian syndrome, will this make getting pregnant difficult and why?